ranibasna/Reproducible-research-with-R-/Documentation/docs/Git.md

 * Git will see that the conflict has been resolved and creates a new merge commit to finalize the merge.

+## Ignoring files

+* Git is aware of all files within the repository.
+However, it is not uncommon to have files that we don't want git to track.
+For instance, our analysis might produce several intermediate files and results.
+We typically don't track such files.
+Rather, we want to track the actual code and other related files (e.g. configuration files) that produce the intermediate and result files, given the raw input data.

+* To tell git what files to ignore we use a file called .gitignore.
+Let's create it:

+        touch .gitignore

+* Open the .gitignore file in an editor and add the following lines to it:

+        # Ignore these directories:
+        CsvData/

+        # Ignore temporary files:
+        .Rhistory
+        .DS_Store

+* Run git status again.
+Now there is no mention of the results and intermediate directories or the log.tmp file.
+Notice that we can use wildcards (`*`) to ignore files with a given pattern, e.g. a specific extension.

+* Go ahead and add, commit, and push the .gitignore file.

 # Git with R and Rstudio

+* We assume the following:
+    - You’ve registered a free GitHub account.
+    - You’ve installed/updated R and RStudio.
+    - You’ve installed Git.
+    - You’ve introduced yourself to Git.
+    - You’ve confirmed that you can push to / pull from GitHub from the command line.

+* Follow the steps:
+    - File > New Project > Version Control > Git.
+In “Repository URL”, paste the URL of your new GitHub repository.
+It will be something like this https://github.com/your-name/your-repo.git.
+    - fill in the project directory name, e.g. myrepo, which coincides with the GitHub repo name.
+    - I suggest you check “Open in new session”, (if you are doing something else in your current session) as that’s what you’ll usually do in real life.
+    - Click “Create Project”

+* From RStudio, modify the any file by adding the any line for instance, “This is an editing from RStudio”.
+Save your changes.

+* Commit these changes to your local repo.
+How?
+From RStudio:

+    - Click the “Git” tab in upper right pane.
+    - Check “Staged” box for any file.
+    - If you’re not already in the Git pop-up, click “Commit”.
+    - Type a message in “Commit message”, such as “Commit from RStudio”.
+    - Click “Commit”.

+* Pushing from RStudio: Click the green “Push” button to send your local changes to GitHub.
+If you are challenged for username and password, provide them (confirm from command line and the gitrepo the changes).

 ![](image.png)